 I’ve been a literacy teacher here in Sacramento for 31 years.
 I’ve taught middle, high and adult language arts and enjoy the relationships built with students at each of those levels.
 I love helping teenagers find their own way with language through contemporary and challenging reading and writing activities.
 I especially love watching students get turned on to books when they find just the right story to enjoy.
 I have always surrounded myself with other educators who care about social justice and anti-racist teaching.

 Hello my name is Stephanie LeSieur-Byrnes.
 I have been at HPHS for 13 years.
-I teach Medical Science 11 and Accelerated Education and the students call me “Ms.L.”
+I teach Medical Science 11, Accelerated Education and ASB.
+The students call me ”Ms.L.”
 I have been married for 10 years and have 2 children.
 I enjoy camping, boating, dirt bike riding, traveling, organizing, and shopping.

 Bachelors Degree: Health Science from CSUS